baker-sh/baker-sh.github.io/_posts/2020-12-20-autohotkey-and-todoist.md

 ## Usage

 Now everything is set up you can simply CTRL-ALT-n and a pop box will ask for your task.
-Enter your task information here and upon hitting return it will appear in your Todoist a few monents later.
+Enter your task information and upon pressing ```OK``` it will appear in your Todoist a few monents later.